-Regular assessments are made of pupils' work in order to establish the level of attainment and to inform current and future planning.
+Regular assessments are made of pupils' work to establish the level of attainment and to inform current and future planning.
 Formative assessment is used to guide the progress of individual pupils.
 It involves identifying each child's progress in each area of the curriculum, determining what each child has learned and what therefore should be the next stage in his/her learning.

-Formal summative assessment is carried out at the end of each National Curriculum Key Stage (i.e. in

-Years 2 and 6) through the use of SATs and teacher assessment.
-Phonics knowledge is tested in Year 1 and re- tested where necessary in Year 2.
+Formal summative assessment is carried out at the end of each National Curriculum Key Stage (i.e. in Years 2 and 6) using SATs and teacher assessment.
+Phonics knowledge is tested in Year 1 and retested where necessary in Year 2.
+Year 4 Multiplication Tables Check -This check is administered internally.
+These results are then reported to the local authority and to parents.
 Optional tests are also taken in Years 3, 4 and 5.
-Baseline assessment used in Reception/Early Years within six weeks of starting school and Foundation Stage Profiles are maintained.
+Baseline assessment is used in Reception/Early Years within six weeks of starting school and Foundation Stage Profiles are maintained.
 (See Assessment Policy)